voschezang/coding-handbook/scrum-guide.md

 # Scrum

 This document is compatible with the  [Scrum guide](https://scrumguides.org/scrum-guide.html) (2020).
 At first sight, the original text may seem unnecessarily strict and even dogmatic.
 Although it contains strict rules, it is intended as a guideline and it should be interpreted in the right context.
 Unfortunately, the deeper meaning of the authors cannot easily be written down in [natural language](https://en.wikipedia.org/wiki/Natural_language).
-A typical point of discussion is whether Scrum is applied *correctly*, but it would be more useful to focus on how Scrum can be used most effectively.
+A typical point of discussion is whether Scrum is applied *correctly*, but it is more useful to focus on how Scrum can be used most effectively.

 The guide does not specify how to apply Scrum in a specific domain.
 If you want to adapt Scrum it is advised to make use of complementary resources.
 For example by hiring Scrum trainers to establish a two-way conversation.

 [toc]

 ## High-Level Overview

 Scrum is designed for  small teams that manages a single product in a [complex environment](https://en.wikipedia.org/wiki/Cynefin_framework).
 The main reasons to use it are (1) to  improve quality through reflection and adaption and (2) to reduce risk by delivering value in short increments.

+### What

 Scrum is by design generic and under-specified.
-For example, it excludes how to develop product portfolios, how to define a target market, how to improve UX or how to manage employees.
+For example, it excludes how to develop product portfolios, how to define a target market, how to program, how to improve UX or how to manage employees.
 Scrums generic approach allows it to be adapted to a specific domain and organization.
 The main caveat is that it does require a major [cultural](https://en.wikipedia.org/wiki/Organizational_culture) shift, namely a *product mindset*.

+Scrum is about:

+- Agility: inspect embrace change and an uncertain environment.
+- Build & deliver incremental value to customers.
+- Cross-functional collaboration.
+- Discovery-driven development over requirements-driven development.
+- Experimentation and learning.

+Scrum includes of:

+- 5 core [values](#Values):  `commitment, focus, openness, respect, courage`
+- The [Sprint](#Sprint) and 5 formal Sprint [events](#Sprint Events): `Sprint Planning, Sprint Review, Sprint Retrospective, Daily Scrum`
+- 3 [roles](#Roles): `Product Owner, Scrum Master, Developers `

-### Values
+### How
-Scrum values people over processes.
-It advocates for the following values: `commitment, focus, openness, respect, courage`.
-Teams should discover themselves how they can apply these values in practice, in their organization.

 > Inspection is useless if you don't want to change.